 - Love and Relationships

-You can also choose to write about business-to-business related topics, but from my experience, most consumer-based blogs do better.
+You can also choose to write about business-related topics, but from my experience, most consumer-based blogs do better.
 They also tend to be more interesting than a post on some new widget from ACME Inc. that is 2 mm smaller and lighter than before.

 How Do You Know You Have a Great Niche?